haptork/easyLambda/Readme.md

 results, for iterative machine learning algorithms, for general list data processing or any data/task parallel code.
-You get an expressive way to compose the algorithms as a pipeline of small tasks, clean separation of various algorithm logics from i/o or parallelization, various built-in functions for common operations and MPI parallelism with no to little extra code.
+You get an expressive way to compose the algorithms as a pipeline of small tasks, clean separation of various algorithm logics from i/o or parallelism, various built-in functions for common operations and MPI parallelism with no to little extra code.
 It makes your application clean, modular, parallel, expressive and all the good things in programming practices :).
 Check the examples listed